-If you’re running one of the 72% of U.S. industrial buildings that are 20+ years old and counting, it’s time to put together a 3-5 year preventive maintenance plan to keep your operations running with the least amount of downtime as possible.
+If you’re running one of the 72% of U.S. industrial buildings that are 20-plus years old and counting, it’s time to put together a three- to five-year preventive maintenance plan to keep your operations running with the least amount of downtime possible.

 Identifying Key Areas of Concern

-Because preventive maintenance is a long-term initiative, you’ll want to develop a 3-5 year plan for your facility and its primary components.
-According to respondents who participated in the survey, the most critical areas of an older building are:
+Because preventive maintenance is a long-term initiative, you’ll want to develop a three- to five-year plan for your facility and its primary components.
+According to respondents who participated in the Grainger survey, the most critical areas of an older building are:

 - Roof (cited by 71% of respondents)